DISSERTATION - 2021/2

 Formative assessment and feedback

-Students receive formative feedback on in-class proposal presentations and discussion as well as their proposal and annotated bibliography from the module convener and personal dissertation tutor.
+Students receive formative feedback on proposal presentations and discussion as well as their proposal and annotated bibliography from the module convener and personal dissertation tutor.

 - To equip students with the requisite knowledge and skills to enable them to engage in independent research on a dance-specific topic.